MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/set-up-content-understanding.md

 ## Requirements
-You must have Global Admin permissions to be able to access the Microsoft 365 admin center and set up Content Understanding.
+You must have Global Admin or SharePoint admin permissions to be able to access the Microsoft 365 admin center and set up Content Understanding.

 ## To set up Content Understanding